davekinkead/philosophy/The Stag Hunt and the Evolution of Social Structure.md

 }
 ---

-Skrymms uses agent based modelling to explore the issue of how a social contract can be formed - "How can you get from the non-cooperative hare hunting equilibrium to the cooperative stag hunting equilibrium".
+Skryms uses agent based modelling to explore the issue of how a social contract can be formed - "How can you get from the non-cooperative hare hunting equilibrium to the cooperative stag hunting equilibrium".

 Over time, there is some low level experimentation with stag hunting.
 Eventually enough stag hunters interact with each other and a local culture of stag hunting spreads by imitation and reproduction.
 Once large enough, the stag hunting culture can be maintained even in hostile environments thanks to signalling.